Group4Columbia/TeamProject_Group4/README.md

 ### TOPIC: COVID 19 Machine Learning Analysis
 In this team project, we will analyze the trend of COVID-19 dataset using machine learning technics.
 1. Find out the correlation between # of test and the COVID-19 positive cases.
-2. Find out the correlation between # of COVID-19 positive cases and # of death.
+2. Find out the correlation between # of COVID-19 positive cases and # of death
-3. Find out the correlation between # of vaccination and # of cases.
+3. Find out the correlation between # of vaccination and # of test by county / state
+4. Find out where the most vaccinations and test by location

 ### Team project Environment Setup
 - Team Github – https://github.com/Group4Columbia/TeamProject_Group4